piercefreeman/mountaineer/docs/links.md

         ...
 ```

-Alongside generating the appropriate API and router files, filzl will detect this render signature and produce a link generator.
+Alongside generating the appropriate API and router files, mountaineer will detect this render signature and produce a link generator.

 This particular generator will require a `detail_id` and support an optional `checking_out` boolean.
 The `detail_id` is required because it's a part of the controller url. `checking_out` on the other hand is optional, since it has a default keyword argument in the case that another value isn't provided.